hlmeS/ec/pidEV/pid_ev_report.md

 ### Simulation Engine

 The above model and controller were modeled and simulated using the MATLAB script described in Listing 1.
-The script takes the three control gain, and system inputs _u_ and _t_ as its inputs, then models the plant, _G_, the controller, _C_, and the overall system, _T_, and ultimately simulates and returns the _T_'s response to the input (_u_, _t_), where _t_ is a time series and _u_ the reference point.
+The script takes the three control gains, and system inputs _u_ and _t_ as its inputs, then models the plant, _G_, the controller, _C_, and the overall system, _T_, and ultimately simulates and returns the _T_'s response to the input (_u_, _t_), where _t_ is a time series and _u_ the reference point vector.

 **Listing 1:** MATLAB code for model simulation.
 ``` c